Yotam1312/EasyPass/README.md

 ## Security Notes
-* User PINs are hashed and salted before storage.
+* User PINs are hashed and salted using BCrypt.

-* All communication between the app and API is secured using JWT tokens.
+* All communication between the app and API is secured with JWT tokens.

-* The database connection is fully SSL-encrypted.
+* Passwords are encrypted with **AES-256 (CBC mode)** using SHA-256–derived keys and random IVs.

-* AES-256 encryption for password data is planned for the next release.
+* Database connection to Render is secured with SSL.

 ## Motivation

 Password managers are often over-engineered for nontechnical users.